Learning » Attendance Policy

 EARLY DISMISSAL

-If a student is to be dismissed from school prior to the end of the school day, a note indicating the reason for and time of the dismissal must be on file with the attendance officer no later than 8:30 a.m. on the day of the dismissal.
 No early dismissal will be granted without verification by the parent.
-(A phone number where parent can be reached must be on the note.)
+(A phone number where a parent can be reached must be on the note.)
 Every effort should be made to schedule appointments during non-school hours or on days when school is not in session.
 Students that are 18 years of age may not sign themselves out from school.

 TARDINESS TO SCHOOL

-STUDENTS WHO DO NOT ATTEND AT LEAST HALF OF THE PERIODS ON A GIVEN DAY WILL BE MARKED ABSENT AND WILL NOT BE PERMITTED TO PARTICIPATE IN SCHOOL ACTIVITIES FOR THAT DAY (ATHLETIC EVENTS, SCHOOL DANCES, etc.).
+STUDENTS WHO DO NOT ATTEND HALF OF THE PERIODS ON A GIVEN DAY WILL BE MARKED ABSENT AND WILL NOT BE PERMITTED TO PARTICIPATE IN SCHOOL ACTIVITIES FOR THAT DAY (e.g. ATHLETIC EVENTS, SCHOOL DANCES).

 ATTENDANCE RESPONSIBILITIES PARENT